What sfip is

 So, sfip is a lisp fred from infix notation.

 However, it has a minimal syntax, like lisp.
 It does not simply use a syntax to convert code to lisp-code and then execute it.
-So, it uses a minimal syntax to produce a form, like lisp, and then it evaluates it, using the eval2 function.

 But eval2 processes lists in a different way from the one lisp does.
 It uses triggers, which are so general that they can handle functions, variables, macros, and much more, without requiring the use of prefix notation.